KremzeeqOrg/fruit-project-api-scraper/README.md

 - When you raise a PR against the `main` branch, tag it with a `deploy` label to test out a docker build and deployment to the GitHub `feature` environment.
 This will provision resources as per the `serverless.yml` file and the resources will include:

 - Lambda: `fruit-project-api-scraper-feature`
-- AWS Step Functiosn state machine: `fruit-project-api-scraper-state-machine-feature`.
+- AWS Step Functions state machine: `fruit-project-api-scraper-state-machine-feature`.

 The related workflow is [here](./.github/workflows/serverless-feature-workflow.yml)